nuta/resea/docs/design/microkernel-design.md

 ## Microkernel-based Design in Resea
 Resea's microkernel (Resea Kernel) aims to be *pure*: the kernel does not implement features that can be done in userspace.
-As of this writing, it provides only 5 system calls.

-In Resea, like other microkernel-based operating systems, traditional kernel features such as file system, TCP/IP, and device drivers, are implemented as standalone userland programs (*servers*).
+In Resea, like other microkernel-based operating systems, traditional kernel features such as file system, TCP/IP, and device drivers are implemented as standalone userland programs (called *servers*).

 Similar to the *"Everything is a file"* philosophy in Unix, Resea has a
 philosophy: *"Everything is a message passing"*.
-Reading a file, receiving a key event, and all other operations and events are represented as messages.
+Reading a file, receiving a keyboard event, and all other operations and events are represented as messages.